RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 Note that, in MPI mode, there can be an incredible amount of tracer output.
 For convenience, the emperor uses a separate tracer to write a summary of all jobs that have been completed.
 To receive only this as output in the standard output stream, use the **-mute all -unmute protocols.cyclic_peptide_predict.SimpleCycpepPredictApplication_MPI_summary** flags.
 (This silences all output from non-emperor processes, and most output from the emperor process, except for the summary at the end.)
 Since generating output and managing output from large numbers of processes takes clock and MPI communication cycles, muting unnecessary output is advised for better performance.

-As a final not, intermediate master processes are optional; the minimum that one needs are an emperor node and a single slave node (though this setup would have no advantages over sampling with the non-MPI version of the app).
+As a final note, intermediate master processes are optional; the minimum that one needs are an emperor node and a single slave node (though this setup would have no advantages over sampling with the non-MPI version of the app).
 On a 4-core laptop, the following would be perfectly legal, for example:

 ```
 mpirun -np 4 /my_rosetta_path/main/source/bin/simple_cycpep_predict.mpi.linuxgccrelease -cyclic_peptide:MPI_processes_by_level 1 3 -cyclic_peptide:MPI_batchsize_by_level 25 -nstruct 1000 -cyclic_peptide:MPI_sort_by energy -cyclic_peptide:MPI_output_fraction 0.05 ...(other options)...